OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Overreliance.md

 **Description:**

-Overreliance on LLMs is a security vulnerability that occurs when systems or people depend on LLMs for decision-making or content generation without sufficient oversight.
-Although LLMs can produce creative and informative content, they can also generate content that is factually incorrect, inappropriate or unsafe.
-This is refered to in various sources as hallucination or confabulation and can result in misinformation, miscommunication, legal issues, and reputational damage.
+Overreliance occurs when systems or people depend on LLMs for decision-making or content generation without sufficient oversight.
+While LLMs can produce creative and informative content, they can also generate content that is factually incorrect, inappropriate or unsafe.
+This is refered to as hallucination or confabulation and can result in misinformation, miscommunication, legal issues, and reputational damage.

- Overreliance on LLM-generated source code can introduce unnoticed security vulnerabilities.
+LLM-generated source code can introduce unnoticed security vulnerabilities.
 This poses a significant risk to the operational safety and security of applications.
 These risks show the importance of a rigorous review processes, with:

 - Oversight
 - Continuous validation mechanisms
 - Disclaimers on risk

 **Common Examples of Vulnerability:**

-The below examples are scenarios where an LLM's tendancy to produce dangerously inaccurate information can lead to security risks:

 1. **Factually Incorrect Information**: An LLM provides inaccurate information as a response, causing misinformation.
 2. **Nonsensical Outputs**: LLM produces logically incoherent or nonsensical text that, while grammatically correct, doesn't make sense.